Programmers Can Be Artists

 An artist is constrained by his or her medium of expression.
 A painter, no matter how skilled, cannot construct moving images with her paints and brushes.
 A filmmaker, no matter how hard she tries, cannot elicit the subtle, internal effects of point of view and tone of thought available to a novelist.
 Yet a novelist, in words, cannot render the rich and vibrant images of a movie or a painting.
 Each medium has certain tradeoffs.

 Coderacy opens up a new world of artistic expression — literally.
 Art is nothing more than inspired information, and computers are general information processing frameworks.
 This makes art accessible to computation.
 Computers blend the worlds of the painter, the filmmaker, and the novelist.
 Disparate art forms can mix and mingle.

 Yet coderacy doesn’t just allow the old art forms to mix, it opens up new possibilities.
 For most people, art has traditionally been a passive affair.
 I read a novel alone, but when a story instills in me questions, I cannot hold a conversation with my book.
 I may watch a movie with friends, and perhaps we even talk about it, but we cannot converse directly with the medium itself.
 Computers change the rules of this game.
 Utterly.

-Consider that certain respectable philosophers suggest we live inside a computer simulation, and that they are taken seriously.
+Consider that certain respectable philosophers suggest we live inside a computer simulation, and that they are taken seriously1.
 They haven’t been mocked into oblivion for one simple reason: such an idea is theoretically possible.
-In the limit, computation enables the kind of world-building of which a filmmaker or novelist can only dream.
+In the limit, computation enables the kind of world-building of which a filmmaker or novelist can only dream2.

 So what’s the upper bound for the artistic potential of a programmer?
 Godhood.
 When you construct a virtual world, you get to play the deity.
 To get there you have to solve a whole host of logistical problems, and overcome incredible resource constraints.
 But still, it sounds rather appealing, no?